 - 1 tsp Apple Cider Vinegar

-See note for what to serve it with.
+See notes for what to serve it with.

 - Preheat oven to 450F.

 - Make sure your meat is cleaned and ginger is finely grated.
-Then place all your meatballs ingredients in a large bowl, add the whisked egg last.
+Then place all meatball ingredients in a large bowl, add the whisked egg last.

 - Using a hands or a stand mixer, mix all ingredients until combined.
 Add optional sesame seeds.
 I find a stand mixer works best to get a good even mix.